Table of Contents

 These are two common types of residential rental activities discussed in this publication.
 In most cases, all rental income must be reported on your tax return, but there are differences in the expenses you are allowed to deduct and in the way the rental activity is reported on your return.

-First, this publication will look at the rental-for-profit activity in which there is no personal use of the property.
-We will look at types of income and when each is reported, and at types of expenses and which are deductible.
+Chapter 1 discusses rental-for-profit activity in which there is no personal use of the property.
+It examines some common types of rental income and when each is reported, as well as some common types of expenses and which are deductible.

-Chapter 2 discusses depreciation as it applies to your rental real estate activity—what property can be depreciated and how to figure it.
+Chapter 2 discusses depreciation as it applies to your rental real estate activity—what property can be depreciated and how much it can be depreciated.

-Special rental situations are grouped together in chapter 4.
+Chapter 4 discusses special rental situations.
 These include condominiums, cooperatives, property changed to rental use, renting only part of your property, and a not-for-profit rental activity.

 Internal Revenue Service